White Collar Criminal Defense and Investigations

 The attorneys in Riker Danzig’s White Collar Criminal Defense and Investigations Practice Group have extensive experience assisting clients with compliance issues, government investigations, and criminal matters.
 The Group regularly represents corporations, and/or their officers and directors, as well as individuals, in connection with criminal investigations and charges by federal and state law enforcement authorities.

-Also in the Group is former Assistant United States Attorney Samuel P. Moulthrop, who served as Chief of the Criminal Division, Chief of the Appeals Division, Deputy Chief of the Fraud and Public Protection Division and Chief of the Environmental Section at the U.S. Attorney’s Office for the District of New Jersey.
+The Group is led by former Assistant United States Attorney Samuel P. Moulthrop, who served as Chief of the Criminal Division, Chief of the Appeals Division, Deputy Chief of the Fraud and Public Protection Division and Chief of the Environmental Section at the U.S. Attorney’s Office for the District of New Jersey.
 Chambers USA: America’s Leading Lawyers for Business has consistently listed Mr. Moulthrop in its Client's Guide recommending white-collar lawyers in New Jersey since 2006.
 See Awards and Honors Methodology.

 Victor Ashrafi, a former Judge of the Appellate Division of the Superior Court of New Jersey and also a former Assistant United States Attorney who served as Chief of the Criminal Division, is also a member of Riker Danzig’s White Collar Criminal Defense Group.